Boarding Schools for Boys in Griffin, Georgia…

 Accepting Boys from Griffin, Georgia, Safe Harbor is Boarding School in Florida with Non-Stop Education

 At Safe Harbor, practical knowledge is as important as academic knowledge.
-In addition to all aspects of boating and seamanship, we provide vocational training in a number of topics, like woodworking, scuba diving, navigation, log keeping and map reading, welding, boat maintenance and repair, and basic electrical concepts.
+In addition to all aspects of boating and seamanship, we provide vocational training in a number of topics, like woodworking, boat refurbishing, navigation, log keeping and map reading, welding, boat maintenance and repair, and basic electrical concepts.

 Normal high school classes run year-round and can be accelerated, giving students a chance to catch up wherever they may have fallen behind academically.
 Boys who graduate Safe Harbor receive a Florida high school diploma, and most continue their education at colleges of their choice.